EAT-JBCOMMUNITY/EAT/README.md

 An additional JBOSS testsuite in order to facilitate QE.

-Write your tests and run them on both EAP and WILDFLY application server.
+Write your tests once and run them on both EAP and WILDFLY application server.